Nobody pinches a penny quite like money expert Clark Howard. Below are some of his most famous — or should we say infamous — cheapo exploits!

 Even at a place as cheap as Costco’s optical department, you’ll wind up paying $184 as the median price for lenses and frames.
-That’s according to recent numbers from Consumer Reports.
+That’s according to recent numbers from Consumer Reports (subscription required).

-And how about if you get your glasses at a national chain like LensCrafters?
-Then you’ll face a median out-of-pocket cost of $369!
+How about if you get your glasses at the national chain LensCrafters?
+You’ll face a median out-of-pocket cost of $369!

 But that’s still a huge savings if you’re willing to think outside of the box and get cheap Chinese-made glasses online like Clark!